-Access to campus administrative and academic buildings and grounds is available during normal business hours to students, faculty members, staff members, and guests.
-With the exception of the residence halls, which are locked at all times, most campus facilities are open when classes are in session, or by special request.
+Access to campus administrative and academic buildings and grounds is available during normal business hours to students, faculty, and staff.
+Visitors can access the exterior common areas of the campus (albeit prohibited from access to dorm locations), and the Pritzker Student Center during normal business hours.
+Except for the residence halls, which are always locked, most campus facilities are open when classes are in session, or by special request.
 When class is not in session, or when the campus is officially closed, all buildings are secured and only faculty, staff, and students with proper authorization are allowed access.
 The general public may attend cultural and recreational events on campus; however, their access may be limited to the facility in which the event is being held.
 Public Safety Officers conduct routine public safety patrols of academic and administrative buildings to monitor activity.
-Authorization for use of the campus grounds for assembly purposes must be obtained in advance from the Executive Director of Campus Health and Wellness Office.
+Authorization for use of the campus grounds for assembly purposes must be obtained in advance from the Vice President for Student Engagement.
 Residence halls are locked at all times and access is restricted to students and their authorized guests.
 Senior residents and resident advisors routinely monitor safety and security concerns inside residence halls, and when necessary, seek assistance from the Public Safety Office.